Tom Clancy's Rainbow Six Siege: Crossovers

+Spin-offs

+In January 2022, Ubisoft released Rainbow Six Extraction, a cooperative multiplayer game in which players must work together to combat and defeat a type of parasite-like alien called the Archæans.
+Based on the time-limited Outbreak mode of Siege, the game received mixed reviews upon release.
+In 2027, Ubisoft will release Rainbow Six Tactics, a single-player-only turn-based tactics video game featuring operators from Siege.
+Set between Sieges 10th and 11th years, the game also features Paul Bishop, a character returning from Rainbow Six Vegas 2.

 Reception

-The pre-release reception of the game was positive, with critics praising the game's design and tensions created during matches.
-In 2014, the game received four nominations from Game Critics Awards: Best of Show, Best PC Game, Best Action Game and Best Online Multiplayer Game.
-The game eventually became the winner of the Best PC Game category.

-Tom Clancy's Rainbow Six Siege received "generally favorable" reviews from critics, according to review aggregator Metacritic.
-Critics generally praised the game's destructive environment, tactical nature, map design, and its focus on teamwork.
-However, the lack of content and the game's microtransactions were subjected to criticism.
+Tom Clancy's Rainbow Six Siege received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 The game's multiplayer was widely praised by critics.
 Chris Carter from Destructoid praised the game's open-ended nature, which made each match unpredictable and helped the experience to stay fresh even after an extended period of playing.
-GameSpot's Scott Butterworth appreciated the title for allowing players to make use of their creativity in approaching a mission.
+GameSpots Scott Butterworth appreciated the title for allowing players to make use of their creativity in approaching a mission.
 James Davenport from PC Gamer echoed this thought, and he described Siege as a "psychological race" in which players are constantly trying to outwit their opponents.
 Ryan McCaffery from IGN also praised the tactical possibilities, which make the game "tense and riveting".
 The large number of operators available for players to choose were praised by both Carter and Matt Bertz from Game Informer, who commented that they added depths and variety to the game and that players could experiment to see which pairs of operators can complement each other.
 However, McCaffery was disappointed by the lack of variety of game modes and commented that most players usually neglect the mode's objectives and opted to simply eliminate their opponents.
 Terrorist Hunt received divisive opinions from critics.
 Carter thought that it was more relaxing, and Butterworth thought it was exhilarating.
 However, Bertz criticized its lack of variety, weak artificial intelligence, and its less-intense nature when compared with the player-versus-player modes.
 Martin Robinson from Eurogamer also noted that the mode only ran at 30 frames per second, which limited its appeal.